BOAT-ocean-acoustics/boat-website/book/intro.md

 # Welcome to {{hackweek}}!

-## Goals
 The Bridge to Ocean Acoustics and Technology (BOAT) program aims to broaden access to ocean acoustics by empowering learners to explore and advance the field through collaboration and shared knowledge.

-## Our focus
+We focus on:
 1) Developing open, executable, and web-hosted tutorials that encapsulate fundamental ocean acoustics knowledge and techniques as living documents.
 2) Growing the ocean acoustics education and research community through interactive and collaborative workshops.